Cyprus Holiday Cost Index: How Much Cheaper Is the North? A 12-Item Comparison vs the South

 Three structural reasons the north is cheaper

 TRY currency dynamics.
 Most north-side prices are denominated in Turkish Lira and converted to EUR for foreign visitors.
 When TRY weakens against EUR (the multi-year trend), EUR-denominated savings widen.
 When TRY strengthens, the gap narrows.
-The above table is the May 2026 snapshot.
+The above table is the mid-2026 snapshot, with EUR/TRY at ~53.8 (up from ~50 at the start of 2026); the lira's continued slide widened the petrol gap to ~37%.

 Hotel + restaurant supply mix.
 The south's tourism economy is older and more international-brand-heavy.
 The north has more locally-owned mid-tier accommodations and family restaurants, which structurally cost less per equivalent quality.